chaoqichen/HTCN/README.md

 All codes are written to fit for the **format of PASCAL_VOC**.
 If you want to use this code on your own dataset, please arrange the dataset in the format of PASCAL, make dataset class in ```lib/datasets/```, and add it to ```lib/datasets/factory.py```, ```lib/datasets/config_dataset.py```.
 Then, add the dataset option to ```lib/model/utils/parser_func.py```.

-### Data process
+### Data Interpolation
-Before training, you should use [CycleGAN](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) to generate the interpolation samples for both source and target domain.
-And then train the model with original and generated data.
-But if you don't want to bother generating the interpolation samples, just using original data can also achieve competitive results.
+You should use [CycleGAN](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) to generate the interpolation samples for both source and target domain, and then train the model with original and generated data.
+This step is important for the adaptation from Cityscape to FoggyCityscape and the adaptation from Sim10k to Cityscape.
+For the adaptation from PASCAL_VOC 07+12 to Clipart, we empirically found that we can also achieve competitive results without interpolation.

 ## Models
 ### Pre-trained Models